jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

 5. We now use itsdangerous for sessions; if you had any references to beaker in your paste config you can remove them.
 Again, see the default paste.ini config
+6. We also now use git submodules.
+Please do:
+   ``git submodule init && git submodule fetch``
+   You will need to do this to use the new PDF support.

 **For theme authors**